We are excited to be part of your academic journey!

 - Submit proof of age through copy of birth certificate or passport.

-- Provide an Affidavit of Support Form (USCIS Form I-134) completed by the student's sponsor and notarized at a United States Consulate or Embassy.
-Supporting documentation reflecting a minimum of $16,000 must accompany the affidavit and amounts must be listed in U.S. dollars
+- Provide an Affidavit of Support Form (USCIS Form I-134) completed by the student's sponsor.
+Supporting documentation (bank statements) reflecting a minimum of $16,000 must accompany the affidavit and amounts must be listed in U.S. dollars

 - Make a payment of $300 to cover the international student processing fee.
 This fee is non-refundable.